Need pest help? Save $50 on your first recurring service today with code GET50

 What You Can Do

-Mud daubers are actually very beneficial since they help reduce the numbers of some pest insects and spiders.
+Mud daubers, also known as mud wasps, are very beneficial since they help reduce the number of some insects and spiders.
 Also, they are not likely to sting.
 However, it is never smart to approach their nests without exercising caution.

 Call us877-819-5061